Find Grad Schools

 20 Yearly Graduations

 University of Florida comes in at #3 on our list of the most popular colleges offering master's degrees in agronomy and crop science.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 20 people received their master's degree in agronomy and crop science from UF.
-About 44% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 #4